Rethinking Pulmonary Embolism Segmentation: A Study of Current Approaches and Challenges with an Open Weight Model

-\subsection{In-House Dataset for PE Segmentation}
+\subsubsection{In-House Dataset for PE Segmentation}

 Our study utilized 490 de-identified CTPAs (one per patient) with confirmed PE.
-Each case included voxel-level embolus annotations produced by board-certified radiologists, who identified thrombus regions based on filling defects within the pulmonary arteries.
+Voxel-level embolus annotations were derived from radiology reports generated by board-certified radiologists.
 The scans were collected from multiple institutions and encompassed a variety of scanner models, contrast agents, and clinical protocols.
+More details about the imaging parameters can be found in \ref{Image_param}.
 Patient age was available in the de-identified metadata (mean $61.3 \pm 16.1$ years).
-All CTPAs were converted from DICOM to NIfTI format with RAS orientation, and a research assistant visually verified alignment between images and annotations.
-The dataset was split into 430 scans for training/validation and 60 scans for a held-out test set.
-Due to the data usage agreement with the data providers, this dataset will not be released publicly; however, the weights of models trained on this dataset will be released for educational and research purposes.
+All CTPAs were converted from DICOM to NIfTI format with RAS orientation, and a research assistant visually verified the spatial consistency between images and annotations.
+The dataset was split into 430 scans for training/validation and 60 scans for a held-out test. (i.e., 7.17:1 trainval-test split).
+In the test sets, an average of 3.483 thrombus fragments per CTPA is inferred from annotation.